ja0nz/bachelorarbeit/paper.md

  The first principle of services is the **loose coupling principle**: changing and deploying one service shouldn't result in changing other parts of the system.[@Newman2015, p.
 30].
 Mutations or shadowed variables, which is happening a lot in CSS, making it hard to keep changes ought to only affect one place in the application.
 A *browsernative microservice* therefore pushing encapsulation and avoiding variable mutations outside its scope as much as possible.
 Practically, CSS will be scoped and JS fosters immutable JS entities and avoids variables leaking into the global namespace.

 The second principle of services is the **high cohesion principle**: Whether designing a microservice or it's components we want related behavior sit together, and unrelated behavior to sit elsewhere.[@Newman2015, p.
 30] High cohesion can be expressed in a dynamic way as the *Single Responsibility Principle*: "Gather together those things that change for the same reason and separate those things that change for different reasons."[@Martin] In a very quick and dirty code quality analysis, the quality can be measured just by counting the places changes in the code occur in order to implement a functionality.
 An arbitrary threefold MVC system should require a maximum of three changes to implement or change functionalities.
 The problem in browser based development is not only the global paradigm which makes changes deliberately unpredictable.
-The high cohesion principle is violated by the traditional separation along the technological entities **HTML, JS and CSS**.
+The high cohesion principle is violated by the traditional separation along the siloed entities **HTML, JS and CSS**.
 Understanding the relation of HTML markup and another CSS file adds incidental complexity.
 Different approaches emerged over the recent years to join the forces.
-Most notable the dedicated frontend language *elm*[^elm] where model, view and controller sit in one place.
+Most notable the dedicated frontend language *elm*[^elm] where MODEL, VIEW and CONTROLLER sit in one place.
 A browsernative service aims for a combinement of the web native trinity HTML, JS and CSS.

 [^elm]: [elm lang](http://elm-lang.org/)